 My name is Tom.
-I travel the world as much as possible, all while sharing my music, tips for traveling on any budget, reviews of adventure-travel and music destinations, accommodations, location-independent business advice, my thoughts on life, and funny or interesting stories.
+I travel the world as much as possible, all while sharing my music, tips for traveling on any budget, tips for recording music in weird places, reviews of adventure-travel and music destinations, accommodations, location-independent business advice, my thoughts on life, and funny or interesting stories.

 I first fell in love with traveling when I visited the American West as a teenager.
 I went back two more times after that before I left American borders in search of bigger adventures, more distant destinations and new experiences.

 I left the States for the first time in 2013 with two other friends.
 We traveled through Europe, Southeast Asia, Australia and New Zealand for six months before returning home.
 To say we were budgeted would be an extreme understatement.
 We spent a lot of our time in Europe sleeping under bridges and camping out illegally wherever we could find, hitchhiking, train-hopping and playing for change on the streets.
 We slept in the mountains in New Zealand after a missed flight mishap and made it back to the States with about 50 cents left to our name!

 Those six months threw me in headfirst to budget traveling.
 I learned many invaluable tips along the way that I love to pass on to my readers.
 I also

 love to share the sometimes hilarious, sometimes insane stories from all of my traveling over the years.
 You’ll find that when traveling on an extremely budgeted trip, with little to nothing planned out, that bad things will happen.
 Well, unexpected things.
 Sometimes they’re hilarious.
 Sometimes they were terrible for me to experience, but will be hilarious for you to read.
 Sometimes they’re just useful for other people wanting to travel.
 Either way, I’ll share them with you.
 The story of the first RTW journey in 2013 is chronicled in humorous fashion in my book Planes, Trains, & Broken Strings, available on Amazon.